rackerlabs/rackspace-how-to/content/rackspace-email/block-or-restore-rackspace-email-access.md

 product_url: rackspace-email
 ---

-This article explains how to block access to a Rackspace email mailbox.
+This article explains how to block or restore access to a Rackspace email mailbox.

 ### Prerequisites